Baltimore Ravens vs. Pittsburgh Steelers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Steelers stats and trends

-- Pittsburgh has seven wins against the spread in 16 games this season.

-- The Steelers are 3-2 ATS when underdogs by 5.5 points or more this year.
+- The Steelers have been underdogs by 5.5 points or more five times this year and are 3-2 ATS in those matchups.

-- Pittsburgh's games this year have gone over the total in seven out of 16 opportunities (43.8%).
+- Pittsburgh's games this year have eclipsed the over/under seven times in 16 opportunities (43.8%).

-- Pittsburgh is 3-2 against the spread and 3-2 overall when the team records more than 23.5 points.
+- When Pittsburgh records more than 23.5 points, it is 3-2 against the spread and 3-2 overall.

-- The Steelers have turned the ball over 19 times this season, five more turnovers than the Ravens have forced (14).
+- This season the Steelers have turned the ball over 19 times, five more than the Ravens' takeaways (14).

 Home and road insights

-- In eight home games this year, Baltimore has gone over the total five times.
+- Baltimore has gone over the total in five of eight games at home this year.

-- This season away from home, Pittsburgh is 3-4 against the spread and 2-5 overall.
+- This year in away games, Pittsburgh is 3-4 against the spread and 2-5 overall.

-- In seven away games this season, Pittsburgh has gone over the total four times.
+- This season, in four of seven away games Pittsburgh has hit the over.

 Powered by Data Skrive.